 We hold long-term agreements with respected index compilers, such as the Center for Research in Security Prices (CRSP) at the University of Chicago.
 For technical details, please contact us.

-Yes, you can upload your logo within the app.
+Yes, you can upload your logo within the program.

 But, don’t retirees’ spending patterns evolve as they age?
 And, what if portfolio values rise or fall significantly after retirement begins?

 Researchers have studied the first question in depth.
 Some studies have shown that spending declines over time, as retirees downsize and adopt a slower-paced lifestyle.
 Others show an increasing trend as health care needs rise with age.
 Still others show a u-shaped spending pattern that reflects each of the above.